ravenbeakx/Dance-Cube-Layout-Keyboard-for-Malody/README.md

 # Dance-Cube-Layout-Keyboard-for-Malody

 I am using KiCad to build a 6 key Malody keyboard.
-This is not a skin, it's a physical machanical keyborad that you can play Malody with.
+This is not a skin, it's a physical mechanical keyborad that you can play Malody with.

 ## Required Materials

 In order for this to work, you need to get:

+Red Dragon Alien Key Cap and Switches

+Custom PCBs

+Find em on AliExpress or smth.
+I'll make a normal sized version after this XXL one.

+Custom casing is optional.

 ## License